 Beware of Quiet Carriages!
-That is the only time we got death stares from people.
-We scuttled out of there quick smart.
+That is the only time we got death stares from people were when we were trying to find a seat (after the train had departed!!)
+We scuttled out of that carriage quick smart.

-My daughter was in Year 8 the second big trip we did and was diligent in doing the work she was given.
-Not one piece of work was marked!
+My daughter was in Year 8 for the trip through the USA and Europe and she was diligent in doing the work she was given.
+She was such a good student.
+But not one piece of work was marked by her teachers!

 Make sure you include educational stops in your itinerary and know that if they have missed anything important, they can make it up when they get back.
-I always grabbed brochures and information I thought they could use in projects later on, but even the majority of those got turfed.
+I always grabbed brochures and information I thought they could use in projects later on, but even the majority of those were thrown out.

 My kids were great travelling, better than they ever were at home.
-And no my kids certainly were not angels.
-Far from it.
+Not angels but I couldn’t complain.

-But they were consistently told what behaviour I expected from them.
 If we were going somewhere that they needed to be quiet and respectful, like St Paul’s Chapel near Ground Zero in New York, or the Sistine Chapel I would tell them why.
-I would say how long we would be so they knew what to expect.
+I would say how long we would be there so they knew what to expect.

 My son would beg me not to buy the stinky cheese in Switzerland, but of course, that was always the best one.

-My now the kids have amazing memories from their travels.
-It has made them open minded, accepting and tolerant human beings.
+The kids have amazing memories from their travels.
+It has made them open-minded, accepting and tolerant adults.

 My son is starting to talk about a future where travel will play a significant role in his life.
 My daughter has an adventurous spirit and is living life on her terms in different places around Australia.
 I am so proud that she wants to live life outside the box.
 She is a generous, kind-hearted and accepting young women.
 She is quite simply, THE BEST!